-Carne Asada Nachos are decadent, delicious and easy to make with melted cheese, juicy bites of grilled Carne Asada, fresh Pico de Gallo, guacamole, and sour cream.
-I'll share four simple secrets to make sure that your nachos are perfect every time (never soggy or boring!).
+These nachos are decadent, delicious and surprisingly easy to make.
+Picture layers of melted cheese, blanketing crispy tortilla chips, topped with juicy bites of grilled Carne Asada.
+Add fresh Pico de Gallo, creamy guacamole, and a swirl of sour cream, and you’ve got a flavor explosion in every bite.
+But what really sets these nachos apart are the little tricks I’ve learned along the way.
+In this post, I’ll share my four simple secrets to make sure that your nachos are perfect every time (never soggy or boring!).

 - Olive oil: for crisping up leftover steak if it's not freshly grilled.

-- Pico de Gallo or Fire Roasted Salsa
+- Pico de Gallo or Fire Roasted Salsa: Homemade is best, but good-quality store-bought works too.

 4 Secrets for Making the Best Nachos